 Alongside his work with the CDI, Sleyker has also held leadership positions with Habitat for Humanity, DECA (Distributive Education Clubs of America) and Delta Sigma Pi.
 He’s also been involved with the Latin American Student Organization and the CDI’s Multicultural Student Leadership Institute (MSLI), which is a program that supports first-year and transfer students from diverse backgrounds in their transition to college.

 One of the best things I’ve learned at Rider is how to be a good leader.
 I learned to work with people who have different cultural backgrounds, perspectives, and work ethics.”

-As a first generation student and immigrant from Venezuela, Sleyker will be the first in his family to earn a college degree.
-He has already completed his first accounting internship with firm Ernst & Young, and is slated to intern with the accounting giant again next summer.
+As a first-generation student and immigrant from Venezuela, Sleyker will be the first in his family to earn a college degree.
+He has already completed his first accounting internship with firm Ernst & Young and is slated to intern again with the accounting giant next summer.
 His goal following graduation is to obtain his Certified Public Accountant (CPA) license and land a full-time position with EY.

-Sleyker’s advice for fellow and future Rider students is to persevere and focus on your own path.
-He notes that though he's faced difficulties along the way as a first-generation student, he’s learned not to compare himself to others, and push through any obstacles that get in the way of his journey.
-He is determined to pass the CPA by 2022, when he will graduate from Rider and begin the next chapter of his life.
+Sleyker’s advice for fellow and future Rider students is to persevere and focus on their own path.
+He notes that though he's faced difficulties along the way as a first-generation student, he’s learned not to compare himself to others, and to push through any obstacles that get in the way of his journey.